 Your Hair Needs Will Change Over Time So Reassess Often

 Remember that the condition of your scalp and hair are a moving target.
 Texture (fine, medium or thick hair), form (straight, wavy or curly hair) and amount (thin, medium or thick hair) add up to 27 common combinations of hair types.
 As with your skin and weight, your hair can change depending on what's happening in your life such as experiencing stress, aging or having a baby.
 So your hair washing routine from a year ago may not apply now — you'll need to reassess your hair washing regularly and adjust as needed.
+And when you do wash your hair, make sure to let it dry.
+Going to sleep with wet hair cause cause all kind of new hair and scalp problems.

 More From VEGAMOUR